what bread is gluten free?

 Country Life is a common bread now found in supermarkets available to more of a wider market.
 The range offers gluten free only, and also gluten & dairy free options.

-Ingredients: This bread range is made on tapioca starch, rice flour, maize starch, mixed grains (corn & quinoa), vegetable oil, egg white, soy flour, psyllium, yeast, guar gum and hydroxypropylmethylcellulose (a form of cellulose commercially prepared from wood then chemically modified)
+Ingredients: Country Life Gluten Free Bread range is made on tapioca starch, rice flour, maize starch, mixed grains (corn & quinoa), vegetable oil, egg white, soy flour, psyllium, yeast, guar gum and hydroxypropylmethylcellulose (a form of cellulose commercially prepared from wood then chemically modified)

 Nutrition: This bread contains minimal fiber as the flours used to make it are more refined or from low fiber sources.
 One slice is around 0.75 grams of fiber.
 The sugar content is also higher than the above breads at just under 3 grams per serve.
 It is also a bread that contains other common reactants such as egg, soy and yeast so for those dealing with intolerances you may need to avoid this bread.